Certified Pilot Cars, LLC

 Frequently Asked Questions:

-Q: When can we make oversize load movements in & out of the Florida Keys?
+Q: When can we haul oversize loads in and out of the Florida Keys?

-A: The days & times for allowing oversize load movements are set by the
+A: The days and times for oversize load movements are set by the FDOT permit

-sheet along with the permit which will state the specific requirements & times.
+along with the permit which will state the specific times.

 Q: